katsuhisamaruyama/jxplatform3/README.md

 * JavaProject - Provides information on project resources such as Java source files, packages, and classes
 * JavaFile - Provides information on a Java source file
 * JavaPackage - Provides information on a package
-* JavaClass - Provides information on a class, an interface, an enum, or an enum constant
+* JavaClass - Provides information on a class, an interface, or an enum
 * JavaMethod - Provides information on a method, a constructor, or an initializer within a class
-* JavaVariable - Provides information on a variable
-* JavaField - Provides information on a field within a class
+* JavaField - Provides information on a field or an enum constant within a class
-* JavaLocalVar - Provides information on a local variable within a method or a parameter in a method call
+* JavaLocalVar - Provides information on a local or a parameter variable within a method

 ### CFG (Control Flow Graph)